btipling/Rosy/README.md

 ### Git submodules

-KTX, SDL3, Fastgltf and flecs are now gitsubmodules, build the dlls and include next to binary, add lib files after building
+KTX, SDL3, Fastgltf and flecs are now gitsubmodules SDL3 and flecs are dynamically linked, build the dlls and include next to binary, add lib files after building

 ```
 git submodule init